wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 This is simple enough, and you can write similar classes for each other type of constraint.

 Already, though, some potential improvements present themselves.
-First, we can improve the `check()` and `massage()` methods' clarity and performance by precomputing the masks they use, like so:
+For instance, we can improve the `check()` and `massage()` methods' performance by precomputing the masks they use like so:

 ```python
 class ZeroConstraint: